bensoer/python-fizz-buzz/README.md

 application to operate, so legibility to figure out what is going on and the scalability for the program to be easily modified and expanded on by a developer is my preferred priority in the development.
 My preference, is that code should be highly legible and organised.
-Highly optimised and clever implementations exist, but these always come at the expense of requiring a more skilled developer to understand and effectively modify or add on to the application without causing more chaos in the legibility and introducing more bugs into the existing code.
+Highly optimised and clever implementations exist, but these always come at the expense of requiring a more skilled developer to understand and effectively modify or add on to the application without causing more chaos in the legibility and/or introducing more bugs into the existing code.
 The only time I believe these highly optimised and clever implementations are valuable is when speed and performance is the utmost importance in the development of the application.

-Additionally, software development is most often an iterative process and refactoring for performance is often a much easier task, then refactoring for legibility and reusability.
+As an additional point, software development is most often an iterative process and refactoring for performance is often a much easier task, then refactoring for legibility and reusability.

 ### An Argument Against A Performant FizzBuzz
 I read up on a heavily performant implementation of solving fizzbuzz.
 You can see it in `fizzbuzz_fast.py`.
 To my case and point, it took